grapestone5321/robond-deep_learning/writeup.md

 # Writeup

 ## Data Collection
-We have provided you with a starting dataset for this project.
-Download instructions can be found in the README for this project's repo.
-Alternatively, you can collect additional data of your own to improve your model.
-Check out the "Collecting Data" section in the Project Lesson in the Classroom for more details!
+A starting dataset has been provided for this project.
+Alternatively, additional data of my own to improve my model are collected.

 ## FCN Layers
 In the Classroom, we discussed the different layers that constitute a fully convolutional network (FCN).
 The following code will introduce you to the functions that you need to build your semantic segmentation model.